Thinking of booking a CeilidhKids Family Fundraiser?

 If you’re old enough to go to school, you can dance with your friend.
 If you’re not old enough to go to school, you’ll need an adult’s hand to hold (or an older boy or girl) - an older partner is essential for wee ones.
 But one adult can dance with two children.

 So any under-fives will need an adult partner, which means everyone gets involved.
 Any adult standing about drinking coffee will be quickly hauled on to the dance floor!
 Even events aimed at older children will benefit from having a few adults joining in too.

 I’m organising a ceilidh at 2pm on Saturday 6th - can you come and run the dancing ?

 Aaaaggghhhh...
-I’d love to, but most probably not!
-I get very booked up a long way in advance, particularly around St Andrews Day and Burns night, and I also have a life and a family...
+We’d love to, but most probably not!
+We get very booked up a long way in advance, particularly around St Andrews Day and Burns night, and we also have lives and families...
 So if you can give me a few alternatives (such as ‘a weekend in February’ or ‘ a morning at the start of June’) that would increase our chances of finding a mutually convenient date and time.